isaiahespi/turbo/README.md

 ## Format Options

-The simple article format supports a number of options for customizing the format and appearance of the document.
+The article format supports a number of options for customizing the format and appearance of the document.
 Specify these under the `classoption` key.

  - `twoside` - use two-sided output.